Featured Updates

 New Jersey Easy Enrollment Health Insurance Program

-New Jersey has launched the Easy Enrollment Health Insurance Program furthering the state's commitment to expanding access to quality, affordable health coverage through Get Covered New Jersey, the state’s Official Health Insurance Marketplace.
+The New Jersey Easy Enrollment Health Insurance Program furthers the state's commitment to expanding access to quality, affordable health coverage through Get Covered New Jersey, the state’s Official Health Insurance Marketplace.
 This program allows uninsured residents to indicate their interest in health coverage for themselves or a household member when filing their tax return.

 Governor Murphy signed legislation in 2022 that created the New Jersey Easy Enrollment Health Insurance Program to make it easier for residents to obtain health insurance through Get Covered New Jersey.